k8sp/vagrant-coreos/README.md

 also shows how to find out the VM that runs the Wildfly pod so to access the Wildfly service from outside of the VM cluster.

-TODO: Figure out how to create a load balancer for a bare-metal cluster.
+According to https://github.com/k8sp/issues/issues/13, we need to figure out how to create a load balancer for a bare-metal cluster.